Starlightbotanist/SMG-SMG2ClassicControllerDolphinPatches/README.md

 2. Long press on the game
 3. Edit cheats
 4. Add New Patch
-5. Give the patch a name (e.g. Classic Controller Nvidia)
+5. Give the patch a name (e.g., Classic Controller Nvidia)
-6. Paste your copied code into the code box and press ok
+6. Paste your copied code into the code box and press OK
 7. Enable the code

 </details>